This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Overall health

-Occupational therapy
+Occupational Therapy

-The U.S. National Institutes of Health reports that stem cell therapy used in connection with children with atonic cerebral palsy shows promising results.
+A study from 2016 reported that stem cell therapy used in connection with children with atonic cerebral palsy shows promising results.

 “Our data shows that about 73% of patients with CP may benefit from this treatment.
-The improvement ranges from 0 to 3 score levels averaging 1.3 points.
+The improvement ranges from 0 to 3 score levels, averaging 1.3 points.
 There is also a good degree of cognitive, functional, and bladder and bowel control as well as improvement of the spasticity,” the report read.[5]

 Medication